Renault, De Meo: "Electric cars? China is leading. The EU is without a strategy" - Breaking Latest News

 Read also: Motorcycle market, closes with 11.8% in May

-Read also: Electric and thermo-hydraulic boom: the axis between the Marigliano Group and banks is born
+Read also: Electricity and thermo-hydraulic boom: the axis between the Marigliano Group and banks is born

 Meo – continues the Sun – points his finger at the “gigantic bureaucratic exercise“, indicating among the examples of “over-regulation” the regulation dedicated to car safety, which will come into force next year.
 “It will cost 400-500 euros more per vehicle.
 18-22 functions will be added to each car, many of which are of no interest to the end customer” for an amount “of 400-500 euros is the same, both for a Fiat 500 and for a Mercedes S-Class.
 The impact on the price of a Fiat 500 is evident“.
 “The world market – he notes – is 85 million cars, of which 13 million sold in Europe.
 Manufacturers don’t have the incentive to follow the European rulesWhy the market is mainly elsewhere“.